bettygirls/ACDS/README.md

 Copyright
 ==========

-This software is free for use in research projects.
-If you publish results obtained using this software, please use this citation:
+This code is free for use in research projects.
+If you publish results obtained using this code, please consider citing relevant paper:

 Haiyong Zheng, Nan Wang, Zhibin Yu, Zhaorui Gu, Bing Zheng.
 Robust and automatic cell detection and segmentation from microscopic images of non-setae phytoplankton species.
 IET Image Processing, 2017, DOI: 10.1049/iet-ipr.2017.0127.